eoumenwa/Dare.ioProjects/PROJECT 13: Ansible Dynamic Assignments (Include) and Community Roles.md

          - import_playbook: ../static-assignments/loadbalancers.yml
         when: load_balancer_is_required

-Now you can make use of env-vars\uat.yml file to define which loadbalancer to use in UAT environment by setting respective environmental variable to true.
+7. Use env-vars\uat.yml file to define which loadbalancer to use in UAT environment by setting respective environmental variable to true.

-You will activate load balancer, and enable nginx by setting these in the respective environment’s env-vars file.
+8. Activate load balancer, and enable nginx by setting these in the respective environment’s env-vars file.

          enable_nginx_lb: true
          load_balancer_is_required: true
-The same must work with apache LB, so you can switch it by setting respective environmental variable to true and other to false.
+9. USe the same setting for apache LB, so you we can switch it by setting respective environmental variable to true and other to false.

+10. Update inventory for each environment

+         edit /home/ubuntu/ansible/ansible-config-mgt/inventory/uat.yml

+    Add loadbalancers block [lb] and provide same IP addresses used for UAT-webservers

-To test this, you can update inventory for each environment and run Ansible against each environment.
+11. Run Ansible against each environment.

 ### Summary